Anthropology Honor Society: Lambda Alpha Nu

 have a cumulative G.P.A. of 2.8

 Benefits of membership include the Lambda Alpha Journal, eligiblity to apply for grants and special recognition awards and acknowledgement of exceptional academic performance.

-For information regarding membership, contact the faculty advisor, Dr. Heather Wholey.
+For information regarding membership, contact Dr. Heather Wholey.

 CURRENT MEMBERS: Log your activities here